clararajadel/jupyter-datacube-docker-singularity/README.md

 ```

 ## 3. Docker
 First we will write a Dockerfile.
-This Dockerfile will:
+This Dockerfile will contain instructions to:
 1. Install Ubuntu
 2. Install python and pip
-3. Install all required packages.
-For that create a file "requirements.txt" with all package names
+3. Install all required packages --> create a file "requirements.txt" with all package names
-4. Read an entrypoint.sh file with the order to launch jupyter notebook according to configuration in jupyter.py
+4. Read an entrypoint.sh file to launch jupyter notebook according to configuration in jupyter.py --> create file "entrypoint.sh"

 From Dockerfile a docker image will be build, tagged and run.